Master of Natural Resource Dev. (MNRD): Distance-based

 As a distance student, you have access to many of the same resources available to on-campus students—library, writing center, career center, etc. Please refer to our student resources page for links to these services.

 You will work with your advisor to develop a plan for the course work and other credits you will take, based on your academic needs.
 This is called the "degree plan."
 The degree plan also formally declares your degree objective and advisory committee membership.
 You must submit your degree plan to the Office of Graduate and Professional Studies for approval.
 This is done through the online document processing submission system.

-DEADLINE: As an MNRD student in Ecosystem Science and Management you must submit your degree plan no later than the middle of your second regular semester.
+DEADLINE: As an MNRD student in Ecosystem Science and Management you must submit your degree plan by the end of your second long semester.